webjib/xiaomi_vacuum/README.md

 [python-miio by @rytilahti](https://github.com/rytilahti/python-miio) used for communicating with the device.
 [xiaomi_vacuum by @microfrost1](https://github.com/microfrost1/xiaomi_vacuum) used as basis of this fork.
 [xiaomi_vacuum by @Concentricc](https://github.com/Concentricc/xiaomi_vacuum) original xiaomi:vacuum for Vacuum 1C.
-[@need2buy](https://github.com/rytilahti/python-miio/issues/870#issuecomment-850623325) for implementing the room cleaning feature and helping me.
+[@need2buy](https://github.com/rytilahti/python-miio/issues/870#issuecomment-850623325) for original implementation of room cleaning feature and helping me get started.